 That’s why I was extremely interested when I heard about Scott’s Cheap Flights on Reddit.
-Basically, Scott’s Cheap Flights is a service that seeks out super cheap flights/mistake fares and emails them to you.
-And when I head the average savings is around $600/flight I had to learn more.
+Basically, Scott’s Cheap Flights is an email newsletter that seeks out super cheap flights/mistake fares and emails them to you.
+And they find some insane deals — they helped me find a $290 nonstop roundtrip flight from NYC to Copenhagen.

 So this is how it works…

 You sign up for their service.
 You can choose the free or the premium.
 The premium costs $15 for 3 months, $25 for 6 months, or $39 for a year.

 Then you choose which region you live in so you only get sent deals for airports where you live (it doesn’t make sense to get deals for the East Coast if you live in San Francisco — but you can sign up for all regions if you like).

 Then you sit back and get deals sent to your inbox.
 Scott also tells you where and how to buy the ticket (he doesn’t actually sell them himself).